 The relationship with your Financial Planner becomes an important one in retirement.
-This is a person who is guiding you in a secure financial plan, personalised for your circumstances because they know you, and adjusting retirement investment strategies as you need along the way.
+This is a person who is providing you with retirement financial planning advice and guiding you in a secure financial plan, personalised for your circumstances because they know you, and adjusting retirement investment strategies as you need along the way.

-For expert retirement advice and services across the Sunshine Coast and Wide Bay regions, contact Maher Digby financial planners in Nambour.
+For expert retirement financial advice across Sunshine Coast and Wide Bay regions, contact Maher Digby financial planners in Nambour.

 For clarification or more Information regarding financial planning for seniors, contact Mark Digby at Maher Digby Securities Pty Ltd - Financial Advisers – AFSL No. 230559 – Ph: 075441 1266.
 This document was prepared without taking into account any person’s particular objectives, financial situation or needs.
 It is not guaranteed as accurate or complete and should not be relied upon as such.Maher Digby Securities does not accept any responsibility for the opinions, comments, forward looking statements, and analysis contained in this document, all of which are intended to be of a general nature.
 Investors should, before acting on this information, consider the appropriateness of this information having regard to their personal objectives, financial situation or needs.
 We recommend consulting a financial adviser in Sunshine Coast.